 There are many benefits to being part of the Amazon Sustainability Accelerator which includes:

-- A tailored curriculum comprising of workshops, talks, bootcamps, and more
+• A tailored curriculum comprising of workshops, talks, leadership panels, and more

-- Guidance through a Climate Impact Assessment, which allows start-ups to self-assess their environmental footprint
+• Guidance through a Climate Impact Assessment, which allows companies to self-assess their environmental footprint

 Who does the Amazon Sustainability Accelerator work with?